List of The Grudge characters: Matthew Williams

 Matthew Williams (portrayed by William Mapother) is an American businessman who gets a job in Tokyo, Japan.
-His wife Jennifer dislikes their life in Japan, because she cannot speak the language and doesn't understand their culture; he assures her that if things don't improve, then they will go back to the United States.
-One day, when he comes home from work, he finds the house a total mess, and his wife in a weird trance on a bed.
+His wife Jennifer dislikes their life in Japan, as she doesn’t speak the language or understand the culture; he assures her that if things don't improve, then they will go back to the United States.
+One day, when he comes home from work, he finds the house a total mess, and his wife in a weird trance on the bed.
 He tries to call for help, but is killed by Toshio before he could do anything.
-He is first possessed by Takeo, and he kicks Susan out of the house before dragging his wife's body up to the attic (at the deleted scene), where Toshio follows him.
+He is first possessed by Takeo, and he kicks Susan out of the house before dragging his wife's body up to the attic (in a deleted scene), where Toshio follows him.
 Later, Detective Nakagawa and his men discover his corpse along with his wife's in the attic.

+He is the American counterpart of Katsuya Tokunaga from the original film.